parkr/stuff/mirrors/podcasts/the-disastrous-relationship-between-israel-palestinians-and-the-un.md

  conflicts that are occurring in Europe or in the Middle East, and those that are occurring in parts of Africa, where the United States is not historically deeply implicated or engaged.

-So what I hear you saying here in different directions, is it for international law, like for other kinds of law, power really matters?
+ EK: So what I hear
+ you saying here in different directions, is that for international law, like for other kinds of law, power really matters.

- Yeah, and if you would let me indulge in just one more example, in the context of the 1990s, when the United States was by far the most powerful state in the international
+ AB: Yeah, and if you would let me indulge in just one more example, in the context of the 1990s, when the United States was by far the most powerful state in the international